radiatoryang/mild-server/README.md

 #mild-server

 Mild is a very lightweight, very shitty multiplayer server framework via NodeJS and WebSockets.
 This is the Mild server (NodeJS, for deploment on Heroku, with possibilities for deploying on OpenShift too) ...
-Unity C# client is here: https://github.com/radiatoryang/mild-client
+(Unity C# integration and client example is here: https://github.com/radiatoryang/mild-client)

+- technically works in browsers, but kind of poorly, in my experience
+- for simplicity, there is no authoritative server model, every client owns their own object -- and every client can technically send messages about every object -- there can, and will be, some disagreement between clients
+- easily hackable, easy to send fake requests, easy to cheat and break, if any of your players ever care to do so
+- ***do not use this for large commercial-scale releases***... this is intended more for small prototypes, small games, and trusted player communities... this framework follows a lot of "bad practice" that you're not supposed to do, but whatever

 ## Mild server setup (free, Heroku)
 This is a very basic guide to getting your own multiplayer game server running -- it uses a cloud platform service called Heroku, which has a decent "free tier" of server features.
 With a bit of modification, you could also deploy this server on Redhat OpenShift as well, but this short guide will assume you're using Heroku.